ErmiyasHailemichael/Creating-and-Analyzing-a-RACI-Chart/RACI.md

   So everyone involved sees task breakdowns before the trip.

 - **Emergency Plan Document:**
-  So critical roles (especially Marta's role) are clear if emergencies happen.
+  So critical roles (especially Medi's role) are clear if emergencies happen.

 ---